kyounghyoun/Jin-annot/README.md

 ## CEGMA
 * cegma03.job

-## Interleve read1 and read2 of RNA-seq while trimming the adapter sequence
+## Interleave read1 and read2 of RNA-seq while trimming the adapter sequence
 * cutadapt-pe.c

 ## Rename the readname from /1,/2 to -1,-2